cloudfoundry-incubator/quarks-docs/README.md

 # quarks-docs

-This repository holds the Quarks-operator docs.
+This repository holds the Quarks components docs.

 The `master` branch holds the sources that are compiled with [Hugo](https://gohugo.io/).